The enterprise AI coworker for supply chain teams

 The past few years have permanently changed how supply chains operate.
 For decades, they were designed around efficiency — the “just-in-time” model kept inventory lean and operations tightly synchronized.
 But what worked in a stable world no longer holds up in one defined by disruption.

-As a result, the industry is pivoting from “just-in-time” efficiency to “just-in-case” resilience.
+As a result, “just-in-case” resilience is more important than ever.
 This new model prioritizes overlapping networks, strategic capacity, and near- or friend-shoring to withstand disruption and maintain continuity.

 Shifting to this model requires more than additional capacity or safety stock — it depends on seamless knowledge flow across teams.
 Yet three challenges continue to hold companies back: